allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 ## Current approach at Allegro

-Nowadays at Allegro we have to struggle with legacy, monolithic application and new Microservices.
+Nowadays at Allegro we have to struggle with legacy, monolithic application (written on PHP) and with many new Microservices (written mostly in Java).
 Everything is integrated by [Varnish Cache](https://www.varnish-cache.org) &mdash;
 web application accelerator (a caching HTTP reverse proxy).